 - Document and language variety: Automate Gmail parsing, regardless of the document type in the attachment or the language used in the email body.
 Klippa DocHorizon processes a large variety of documents, such as invoices, bank statements, or contracts, in all Latin-alphabet-based languages.

 Leave the manual Gmail parsing process behind and step into a more efficient rhythm with Klippa Dochorizon.
-Contact our experts or book a free demo down below and bring the rewards of automation to your organization!
+Contact our experts or book a free demo below and bring the rewards of automation to your organization!

 FAQ